japila-books/spark-sql-internals/docs/Distribution.md

-title: Distribution

-# Distribution -- Data Distribution Across Partitions
+# Distribution &mdash; Data Distribution Across Partitions

 `Distribution` is the <<contract, contract>> of...FIXME